The Merry Men (short story): Plot summary

-The narrator, Charles Darnaway, a recent graduate of the University of Edinburgh travels to the remote island of Aros off the north-west coast of Scotland.
+The narrator, Charles Darnaway, a recent graduate of the University of Edinburgh, travels to the remote island of Aros off the northwest coast of Scotland.
 Aros is the home of his uncle, Gordon Darnaway, a hard-hearted and alcoholic Presbyterian.
 Charles has come in search of sunken treasure, as he believes a ship of the Spanish Armada sank in the bay under his uncle's home long before.
 Charles hopes to use the treasure to restore the Darnaways' fortunes and marry Gordon's daughter (and Charles' cousin) Mary Ellen.

 Charles is rowed out to the promontory by the only other inhabitant, Gordon's servant Rorie.
-Charles is surprised to find both Rorie and Gordon anxious and full of foreboding, though both furtively evade his questions.
+Charles is surprised to find Rorie and Gordon anxious and full of foreboding, though both furtively evade his questions.
 He is further surprised to find his uncle's austere home decorated with expensive lamps and rugs.
 He realizes at once they must have come from a shipwreck, and feels uneasy about this looting of the dead.
 His cousin Mary Ellen confirms that a ship was recently cast away nearby, having been driven by a storm into the dreadful breakers around the promontory, breakers that roar a hundred feet high around the rocks and are called "the Merry Men" due to the vast noise they make, like shrieking laughter.